systechafrica/systechafrica.github.io/administration/userManagement.md

 ## Adding a New User

-Clicking the **New User** button will open a New User Details dialogue box.
+Clicking the **New User** button will open a New User Details dialog box.
 To successfully create a new user, the fields marked with a red asterisk must be filled with relevant details as shown in the following screenshot:

 <img  alt="new user image" width="80%" height="auto"  class="center"  src="../media/adfd14.png">